DanielDominguezBender/CTF-anonymous/README.md

 # CTF-anonymous

-This will be the first of several series of a CTF that I've been doing as my final project in my master Degree in Cybersecurity.
+This will be the first of several series of a CTF that I've been doing as my final project in my Master Degree in Cybersecurity.

 In here I will explain the steps I followd and all the tools I used in order to find the different flags.